Skip to main content

 Pick one value that feels central to who you are (or who you want to be).
 Start with a shortlist of common values if you need inspiration.

-Sample list of core values (not exhaustive — add your own if something important is missing):
+Sample list of core values (not exhaustive — add your own):

 Step 2: Define What It Means to You